Traci Falbo Ultra Runner

 It’s common to experience some discomfort while walking in a boot, especially during the initial stages.
 However, persistent pain or discomfort should be reported to a medical professional.

-Taking the First Steps: Getting Started
+Taking The First Steps: Getting Started

 6.1 Following Medical Advice